Updated: Sep 6

 British jazz had been enjoying a decade long boom, especially in London, but players as accomplished as Tubby Hayes, Dizzy Reece and Don Rendell suddenly found their livelihoods slashed as The Streatham Rhythm Club, the Boathouse Bop Club in Kew and the like - places which had sprung up in the ‘50s and thrived during the trad and skiffle crazes - were suddenly closing altogether or becoming Discotheques and Beat Clubs.
 Even worse, sax player Ronnie Scott the owner of Soho’s premier jazz club - who would once have routinely booked homegrown acts, his comrades in the form - found that audiences stopped coming to see anything but visiting American players and singers, and adjusted his booking policy accordingly.
 Jazz in London and the provinces was effectively driven underground.
 (Scott himself would provide the only direct intersection between The Beatles and jazz when he played the sax solo on Lady Madonna - a song bearing a marked similarity to Humphrey Lyttleton’s Bad Penny Blues - and was reportedly annoyed that so little of his contribution ended up on the final record.)

 To survive, jazz musicians had to compromise, play sessions, join orchestras and ensembles, compose library and production music rather than straight jazz material.
 Many of those who persevered with pure jazz - Stan Tracey, Michael Garrick, Ian Carr - would double down on modernism and narrow their potential audience to real aficionados (thgough Carr and composers like Mike Westbrook would, at the end of the 1960s, start to embrace the idea of fusion - jazz with rock elements - just as Carr's hero Miles Davis and British musician John McLaughlin would.
-Carr's Nucleus and Westbrook's Solid Gold Cadilac were admirable Brisih examples of fusion bands).
+Carr's Nucleus and Westbrook's Solid Gold Cadilac were admirable Brisih attempts to go somewhere completely new).

 Those dabbling in the commercial world had, sooner or later, to admit the public had a point about the catchiness of Beatles songs.
 They wrote decent, highly recognisable melodies, they utilised interesting chord changes.
 Vocalists quickly slipped hepped-up Beatle material into their sets and the guys making easy listening and lounge jazz realised that they could attract attention, and airplay, by including Lennon & McCartney songs.
 Vocal titan Ella Fitzgerald was a surprise early adopter, having a sizeable hit with an energetic swing at Can’t Buy Me Love.